At Drighlington Primary School we believe that a school uniform is important, because it:

 - endorses team spirit

-All children should wear the uniform and we encourage them to maintain an acceptable standard of clean and tidy dress in school.
+All children wear our school uniform and we encourage them to maintain an acceptable standard of clean and tidy dress in school.
 The uniform was chosen after extensive consultation with parents and governors.
-School uniform can be bought from any clothing store.
-Uniform that bears the school logo is available from:
+Our school uniform is comprised of standard colours that can be bought from most supermarkets to make it easy for families to access.
+We do not expect families to pay the extra price to have the school logo added to items of clothing, but those who wish to do so can do this by using the link below:

-Drighlington Primary School colours are navy, grey and white.
+Drighlington Primary School colours are navy, grey, pale blue and white.
 No other colours should be worn.
 Our school uniform comprises:

 - Grey trousers/skirt/pinafore (not jeans)